 Susan Pettyjohn joined Washburn & McGoldrick in 2016 after 26 years in higher education advancement work at William and Mary and Appalachian State University.
 During her time at William and Mary from 1990 until 2007, Susan oversaw all areas of development and was the primary administrator for the William & Mary Endowment Association.
 Susan became interim vice president in 2005 and during this time, she was instrumental in the successful conclusion of the $500 million Campaign for William and Mary in 2006.

 In 2007, Susan became the Vice Chancellor for Advancement at Appalachian State University.
-To prepare for a major campaign, she led the assessment, reorganization, planning, and implementation that culminated in the successful conclusion of the $200 million Campaign for Appalachian, “Making a Difference in the World, One Student at a Time.”
+She led the assessment, reorganization, planning, and implementation that culminated in the successful conclusion of the $200 million Campaign for Appalachian, “Making a Difference in the World, One Student at a Time.”
 Her leadership of the ASU Foundation as President helped to develop a strong and vital board of directors and a more effective strategy for investing.
-The campaign at Appalachian was tremendously successful in engaging alumni, as well as community members in the arts.
-The development and growth of a student philanthropy program was a direct result of the campaign and a partnership between alumni relations and annual giving.

 Susan received a Bachelor of Music degree from The University of North Carolina at Greensboro and a Master of Arts degree in Higher Education from William and Mary.
 She serves on the Development Board for the School of Education at William & Mary and is a member of the Steering Committee of the Society of 1918, William & Mary’s women in philanthropy program.